DataONEorg/Education/_lessons/lessons/03_planning/index.md

 ]

 .one-third[![Photo Attribution: CC0 image from The Noun Project](images/image29.jpg)
-*Photo Attribution: CC0 image by Samuel Zeller on Unsplash* ]
+*CC0 image by Samuel Zeller on Unsplash*
+]

 ???